-Even international travelers who aren’t interested in transferring points can benefit from this card.
+Even international travelers who aren't interested in transferring points can benefit from this card.
 The Citi Premier® Card offers cardholders a rewards rate that ranges from 1% to 3%.
-Another reason that the Citi Premier® Card is an excellent card for international travelers is due to its lack of foreign transaction fees.
+Another reason that the Citi Premier® Card is an excellent card for international travelers is due to 0% foreign transaction fees.

 - Earn 3X points on restaurants, supermarkets, gas stations, air travel and hotels and 1X on all other purchases

 - Citi Premier® Card Review.

 How To Find The Best Credit Cards for International Travelers